YuBlum/stark-lang/README.md

 __Caveats and Notes:__
 * Passing constants with `anyi` type into mismatched integers will cause an error.
 E.g. constant with value 1234 passed to an `u8`
-* Passing constants with `anys` type with non-ascii characters into a `cstr` will cause an error.
 * Binary, octal and hexdecimal literals can't be negative.
 But they can be assigned to signed integers.
 * An array type will always be based on the inferred type of the first element.
 E.g. `array = [1, 2, 3]` == `array = [3]inferred-type-of-array[0]`
 * Integer literals can be separated by underscores for readability.
 E.g. `1_000_000`